 Are organic oils really that different from their counterparts?
 For the most part, especially with the cheaper oils like canola, soybean, and sunflower, yes: these oils can be very different in both how they are made and what they are made from.

 When it comes to comparing olive oils, the differences are less stark.
-When comparing Extra Virgin Olive Oil vs. Organic Extra Virgin Olive Oil, the oils are almost identical.
+When comparing Extra Virgin Olive Oil vs. Organic Extra Virgin Olive Oil, the oils are almost identical (though growing practices may be slightly different).

 It’s important to understand which oil you are comparing and how they are both grown and produced to know for sure!